jeanflower/FinKitty/README.md

 If the latest chromedriver on npm falls behind the version needed for the installed Chrome, here are some steps to tide things over:

-- download the appropriate zip file from https://chromedriver.storage.googleapis.com/index.html
+- download the appropriate zip file from a link from https://googlechromelabs.github.io/chrome-for-testing/last-known-good-versions-with-downloads.json
 - delete the chromedriver entry from package.json
-- install chromedriver using something equivalent to `npm install chromedriver --save-dev --chromedriver_filepath=/Users/jeanflower/Downloads/chromedriver_mac64_m1.zip`
+- install chromedriver using something equivalent to `npm install chromedriver --save-dev --chromedriver_filepath=/Users/jeanflower/Downloads/chromedriver-mac-x64.zip`
 - revert changes to package.json, package-lock.json

 Here's how to update or add a new dependency in the context of the locally-installed chromedriver.